 Seeking an opportunity to grow, we relocated our operations to Horana in 2012 with an investment of LKR 5 billion.
 In 2017, our Horana factory was rebuilt as a state-of-the-art factory with a further investment of LKR 7.5 billion.
 Today Lifebuoy, Sunlight, Signal and many other loved brands are manufactured here.

 Our Ceytea factory in Agarapathana, also known as Premium Exports Ceylon Private Limited (PECL),was built in 1962 with an investment of LKR 2 billion.
 It is the largest instant tea powder supplier within the Global Unilever Group of Companies accounting for 80% of Unilever’s global iced tea supply.
-In 2020, PECL became the sole supplier for black instant tea powder for Pepsi-Lipton’s joint venture, manufacturing world renowned iced tea brands like Lipton and Brisk.
+In 2020, PECL became the sole supplier for black instant tea powder for Pepsi-Lipton’s joint venture, manufacturing world renowned iced tea brands like Lipton Ready to Drink and Brisk.
 Through its black tea and instant tea export business, Ceytea supports Sri Lanka’s tea industry through its sustainable sourcing policy, implementing good agricultural practices in the tea plantation sector by promoting and investing in the Rainforest Alliance (RA) Programme.